Iggy Azalea: 2020–present: The End of an Era, music retirement and business ventures

 In the summer of 2020, Azalea announced her third studio album, The End of an Era.
 On 20 August 2020, Azalea released the original lead single, "Dance Like Nobody's Watching", a collaboration with Tinashe.
 Following its underperformance, Azalea scrapped the song from The End of an Era and released the album's new lead single "Sip It" with Tyga in April 2021.
 In June 2021, Azalea tweeted that The End of an Era would be released in August of the same year.
 Later in June, Pitbull announced his I Feel Good Tour with Azalea as an opening act.
 On 15 July 2021, Azalea announced that she would take a hiatus from music after the release of The End of an Era.

-One year later, on 8 August 2022, Azalea announced that she would resume her musical activity.
+On 8 August 2022, Azalea announced that she would resume her musical activity, and in August 2023, she released a music video for her single "Money Come", directed by herself and Christian Breslauer.
+In 2022, Azalea sold her music catalog to Domain Capital in an eight-figure deal, which includes Azalea's share of her music and future revenue from master recordings.
+Also in 2022, she announced her upcoming fourth album would be produced by Canadian singer and rapper Tory Lanez.
+However, due to his involvement in the shooting of fellow rapper Megan Thee Stallion, the project was put on hold.
+In 2023, during the sentencing phase of Lanez's trial for shooting Megan Thee Stallion, Azalea wrote a letter to the judge requesting a reduced sentence for Lanez.
+When the letter became public, she explained: "[…] I am not in support of throwing away ANY ones [sic] life if we can give reasonable punishments that are rehabilitative instead.
+I support prison reform.
+Period."

+In January 2023, Azalea opened an OnlyFans account in promotion for her fourth album, Hotter Than Hell.
+In early January 2024, Azalea announced she would not continue working on the album and would instead focus on other creative projects aside from music, dispelling rumors that she was "bullied away from music" and explaining she felt "more passionately about design and creative direction than [about] songwriting".
+In 2024, Azalea launched $MOTHER, a memecoin on the Solana blockchain.
+Azalea launched Unreal Mobile, a non-contract telecommunication service, and crowdfunding platform "Dream Vault".